 Removing Rust and Scaly Mineral Deposits

-I have hard water.
+My house has hard water.
 It turns the toilet bowl a rusty color and coats the shower walls with scaly mineral deposits.
-Because it's hard to clean (and I'm kind of a lazy cleaner), I don't clean my shower that often.
-So when I do, it's a project.
-I get out multiple bottles of toxic tile cleaner, lots of brushes and scrubbies, and then dive in.
+Because it's hard to clean (not to mention, I'm kind of a lazy cleaner), I don't clean my shower that often.
+So, when I do, it's a project.
+I use multiple bottles of toxic tile cleaner, lots of brushes and scrubbies, and it takes a very long time.

 But no matter what I do, there are always places I can't quite get clean.
 Oh, sure, they look clean.
 But if you run your hand over the shower walls, you can feel rough spots: soap scum and mineral deposits that just aren't going anywhere.

 This fall, on Thanksgiving morning, I was frantically trying to get the bathroom presentable for guests, when...
 I ran out of cleaner.

 And in a fit of inspiration, I grabbed a box of borax.
 And the result was like a beam of cleansing light bursting from the heavens.

 I sprinkled it in the bottom of the tub, swished it around with a scrubber, and it was amazing.
 Soap scum gone, rust stains gone, mineral scale GONE.

 The whole thing took about 90 seconds.
 I wasn't even aiming for super-clean—a lack of visible dirt would have been just fine—but that tub got cleaner than it has in months.

 When mixed with water (especially hot water), borax converts some molecules to hydrogen peroxide, which helps clean and bleach.
 It also produces a basic solution, allowing detergents and bleaches to work more effectively—which is why it's so often used as a laundry booster.